Chen-Po-Chen/Learning-Based-5G-Resource-Allocation/README.md

 Thus, a optimal resource allcatino scheme would provde the highest utility in limited resource.

+However, resource allocation is a very complex problem.

-And the machine learning is a very popular way to solve complex problem.
+And we know the machine learning is a very popular way to solve this kinds of problems.

 In my research, I want to find a optimal resource allcation policy for the internet by machine learning.